sudopla/go-serverless-etl/README.md

 ### Architecture

 Every time a file is added to the `upload` folder in the S3 bucket, the `runFargateTask` Lambda gets triggered and starts the Fargate task.
 The task reads each row in the spreadsheet and sends them to the EventBridge bus.
-The `Transform` Lambda then receives each transaction from the bus, parses some values and adds additional information.
+The `Transform` Lambda then receives each transaction item from the bus, parses some values and adds additional information.
 The transformed item is later sent to the bus and the `Load` Lambda will store it in the DynamoDB table.

 <img src="assets/img/go-serverless-etl.png" width="100%">